stidjaco/GMSEUS/README.md

 * Add tilt to preprocessing steps in `script1` then update Check Tilt in `script7`
 * Consider dropping CWSD on spatial priority list, often qualitatively under-represents array bounds.
 * Consider installation year accuracy from TZ-SAM, should it be the constructed_before date alone, or average of before and after?
 Currently average.
-* Consider making QA/QC criteria less strict, removal of panel groupings to generate array area first?
+* Consider moving panel-row QAQC3 to script5 with other QAQC (currently script7).
 * Manually digitize/georectify remaining point data (1,490 points)
 * Consider following methods of TZ-SAM for version updates: Compile into *raw_polygons* and consider spatial quality that way.
     * TZ-SAM also contains *raw_polygons*, which are all overlapping polygon shapefiles from all sources (including prior TZ-SAM versions).
 Could be useful in the future, or even a pathway that we use to share data.
 * Solve overlap issue due to USPVDB array boundary "cut" from V1 to V2
     * Choose if new array delineation in script5 should be independent or dependent on existing array boundaries (group by arrayID or only by proximity then explode?).
 Currently group by arrayID.
     * Would result in array boundaries that may overlap multiple original array shapes (maybe only a problem for cut USPVDB boundaries)